-- Youth Benefits: Boosting Digital Skills: The platform enhances computer and technical abilities through interactive, gamified experiences.
-Understanding Ecological Issues: Youth engage with peers and experts on NBS, gaining insight into climate change, adaptation, and mitigation at the local level.
-Fostering Interdisciplinary Thinking: Participants explore how cross-sector collaboration is key to tackling climate challenges. - Community Impact: Youth Inclusion in Decision-Making: Hackathons connect youth with local authorities, encouraging their involvement in shaping NBS for their communities.
-Youth participation spreads knowledge and acceptance of NBS within their circles and the wider community.
+Youth Benefits: Boosting Digital Skills: The platform enhances computer and technical abilities through interactive, gamified experiences.
+Understanding Ecological Issues: Youth engage with peers and experts on Nature-based Solutions (NBS), gaining insight into climate change, adaptation, and mitigation at the local level.
+Fostering Interdisciplinary Thinking: Participants explore how cross-sector collaboration is key to tackling climate challenges.

+Community Impact: Youth Inclusion in Decision-Making: Hackathons connect youth with local authorities, encouraging their involvement in shaping NBS for their communities.
+Raising NBS Awareness: Youth participation spreads knowledge and acceptance of NBS within their circles and the wider community.

-- Potential Challenge: Poor Internet access or unsuitable technical materials could prevent effective participation.
-Applications/softwares without accessibility accommodations for disabilities, languages differences etc. - Solution Insight: Secure a place of work where participants can benefit from all physical materials needed and avoid doing it at home, where equal working conditions among them are not provided.
-Ensure there are staff members/session leaders to provide extra support.
+Potential Barrier: Poor Internet access or unsuitable

+technical materials could prevent effective participation.

+Solution Insight: Secure a place of work where participants can benefit from all physical materials needed and avoid them doing it at home, where equal working conditions among them are not provided.